nadavmatalon/great_book_of_walkthroughs/README.md

 already selected, as well as a few open suggestions (but, once again, you can choose to write about anything you like regardless of these suggestions).

-* To get started simply pick a topic, preferably one that hasn't been covered yet and let me know so I'll update the list.
+* __Resources__

-* It's probably also a good idea to take a look at the various pills & walkthroughs available on the Maker's website.
+   It's probably also a good idea to take a look at the various pills & walkthroughs available on the Maker's website.
 If there's an excellent walkthough there already, there may not be a need to write a new one (but do send me a link and we'll possibly make a list of those for reference).

-   On the other hand, it's possible that an the exiting materials could serve as a useful source for a walkthrough in the format promoted here.
+   Another potential resouce is simply to follow one of the many available screen-casts and iterate each of the steps as they come.
+In this context, some subsequent editing might be needed in order to make the content generic so that it'll be useful for other project as well.

+* __Availability__
-* All walkthroughs will be available on this Github repo.
+   All walkthroughs will be available on this Github repo.

    To share your walkthrough, simply fork this repository, add your file to the walkthroughs folder, push to your remote repo, send me a pull request and I'll merge it into the general repo.

+* __What's in a Walkthrough__
-* The walkthroughs themselves need not be long or extensive (though they could be if you prefer to write them that way), nor should they take long to write.
+   The walkthroughs themselves need not be long or extensive (though they could be if you prefer to write them that way), nor should they take long to write.
 The idea is to provide just the basic squence of little steps to guide someone who knows little to nothing about a particular subject.
 Alternatively, they could serve as a 'ckecklist' to make sure all the necessary steps have been taken.

-   For general referece, check out [Ruby on Rails: New Project Setup (with PostgreSQL db)] (walkthroughs/ror_new_project_setup.md) which is located in the "walkthroughs" folder (it should be formatted in a nicer way, but overall it should contain all the important steps).
+   For general referece, you can check out [Ruby on Rails: New Project Setup (with PostgreSQL db)] (walkthroughs/ror_new_project_setup.md) which is located in the "walkthroughs" folder (it should be formatted in a nicer way, but overall it should contain all the important steps).

+* __File Format__
-* For now, please use the .md ('markdown') file formats for the walkthroughs.
+   For now, please use the .md ('markdown') file formats for the walkthroughs.

+* __Content__
-* In terms of content the most important thing is to keep to the "step-by-step" paradigm.
+   In terms of content the most important thing is to keep to the "step-by-step" paradigm.

-* Try to provide succinct yet specific information about where each step is taken (terminal, browser, etc - in projects with a large number of files this will be particularly helpful).
+   Try to provide succinct yet specific information about where each step is taken (terminal, browser, etc - in projects with a large number of files this will be particularly helpful).
 Another example is adding a link-pointer to the Github repository of a Gem when the latter is to be included in the Gemfile.

-* Try to offer a clear distinction between essential steps & optional ones.
+   Also, try to offer a clear distinction between essential steps & optional ones.

-* A possilble way to write a walkthrough is simply to follow one of the many available screen-casts and iterate each of the steps as they come.
-In this context, some subsequent editing might be needed in order to make the content generic so that it'll be useful for other project as well.

-* Another possiblity is to pair up for a few hours and write a walkthrough on a chosen subject together.
+* __Testing__

-* The question of how to incorporate testing in these basic walkthroughs is a tricky subject.
+   The question of how to incorporate testing in these basic walkthroughs is a tricky subject.
 One approach could be to initially leave testing aside and later create a complementary doc to accompany the main walkthrough in which a list possible tests is given.
 Another approach may be to combine the testing with the walkthrough itself